lucasdietrich/AVRTOS/readme.md

 AVRTOS offers an extensive list of features, including:

 - Cooperative and preemptive threads
-- Round-robin scheduling without priority support
+- Naive scheduler without priority support
 - Configurable system clock with support for all hardware timers (e.g. 0-2 for ATmega328p and 0-5 for ATmega2560)
 - Synchronization objects like mutexes, semaphores, workqueues, FIFOs, message queues, memory slabs, flags, signals
 - Drivers for UART, timers, GPIO, SPI and external interrupts